kcspradlin/kelly_criterion_portfolio/Readme.md

 information and/or shows you something, and then brings you back to this main menu.

-Choice **1** will ask you to enter the location of the directory in which the 'asset_return_statistics.txt' file is located.
-If it can find the directory and this file, then the script will read the contents of the file into an internal database.
+Choice **1** will ask you to enter the directory in which the file with asset mean returns and a covariance matrix is located.
+If it can find the directory and file, then the script will read the contents of the file into an internal database.

 Choice **2** displays the mean returns and the covariance matrix.
 This